2024 has already been a tumultuous year for information security.

 In contrast, file activity monitoring is focused solely on data and users.
 It can enable administrators to identify data for archiving and improve the quality of policy-based administration by approaching access as "objects."
 This can allow you to identify excessive permission risks.

-There are some areas of minor overlap between the two technologies.
+There are some minor overlaps between the two technologies.
 FIM and FAM can enable security professionals to understand changes to critical system files and monitor access patterns.
-However, they are ultimately both important, but very different, tools for data security.
+However, they are ultimately both important but very different tools for data security.

 CimTrak + FAM = Data Security